 Health risks from asbestos arise when asbestos fibres are released into the air and inhaled.
 The more asbestos fibres inhaled, the greater the risk to health.
-Asbestos air testing is a direct way to assess the release risk both for regular HSE management purpose or during asbestos removal process to verify the clearance.
+Asbestos air sampling and testing is a direct way to assess the release risk both for regular HSE management purpose and during asbestos removal process to verify the clearance.

-During removal process, air testing is an important way to verify if and when the removal area meets the requisite reoccupation standard.
+During removal process, air sampling and testing is an important way to verify if and when the removal area meets the requisite re-occupational standard.

-Most of the egulations concerning asbestos, especially those relevant to the maritime industry, require that laboratories undertaking asbestos analysis meet the required standards set out under ISO 17025.
+Most of the regulations concerning airborne asbestos, require that laboratories undertaking airborne asbestos analysis meet the required standards set out under ISO 17025.

-This form of air testing is used in order to evaluate asbestos exposure to your employees.
+This form of air sampling and testing is used in order to evaluate asbestos exposure to your employees during the ACM removal.
 It can be used in the following circumstances:

-This form of air testing is generally used to measure airborne fibre concentration following asbestos removal works to confirm that the residual asbestos fibre concentrations are <0.01 f/ml or the other required concentration.
+This form of air sampling and testing is used to may be conducted in certain circumstances to confirm that the residual asbestos fibre concentrations are <0.01 f/ml or the other required concentration.
 For example, after the removal of an enclosure and reoccupation.

 For further enquiry, you are welcome to contact us.